Is Becoming a Doctor Worth It? Why Doctors Don’t Get Rich

 - disenchantment with the profession

 Many doctors feel trapped and don’t know what to do.
-With high amounts of debt, many feel stuck that they must continue to practice in order to tame a six-figure student loan bill and lead the lifestyle they’ve become accustomed to.
+With high amounts of student loan debt, many feel stuck that they must continue to practice in order to tame a six-figure student loan bill and lead the lifestyle they’ve become accustomed to.

 After applying Kiyosaki’s principles, Dr. Tom began to create the life for himself that most would die for.
 He’s learned to work less, travel more and still keep control of his life.